 Four instructors teach in the program, and all have PhDs in TESOL-related fields.
 They are supported by two administrators and web-technology specialists.
 Students also have access to Penn State's online library and workshops.

 The PDO is evaluated by student opinions surveys, and also by the program supervisor.
-Challenges have included providing rigorous academic content balanced with practical field experience, as well as helping students navigate the online platforms.
+Challenges have included providing rigorous academic content platform that encourages participants to share and discuss their local contexts.